-This course provides a review of ISO/IEC 17025:2017 or ISO/IEC 17020:2012 and the relevant ANAB Forensic Accreditation Requirements (AR 3125 or AR 3120) and the assessment process.
-In addition, through various practical exercises, classroom discussions and a final examination, each attendee will gain knowledge regarding the ANAB assessment process, learn numerous assessment methods and acquire skills for how to perform an assessment and collect, verify and record objective evidence.
+This course provides a review of ISO/IEC 17025:2017 or ISO/IEC 17020:2012, the relevant ANAB forensic accreditation requirements (AR 3125 or AR 3120), and the assessment process.
+In addition, through various practical exercises, classroom discussions, and a final examination, attendees will gain knowledge about the ANAB assessment process, learn numerous assessment methods, and acquire skills for performing an assessment and collecting, verifying, and recording objective evidence.

 Course Duration: 4.25 days, 34 hours

-Days 1-3: 8:00 AM – 5:00 PM, Day 4: 8:00 AM – 10:30 AM
+Days 1-3: 8:00 am-5:00 pm; Day 4: 8:00 am-10:30 am